 The neighborhood has many restaurants, pubs, and eateries that cater to a variety of crowds at night.

 There’s almost an hour long wait line to sample their famous brisket and other barbecue meats.

 Enjoy the vibe of the Dallas Arts District

-Some of the major attractions in the district include the Dallas Museum of Art, Nasher Sculpture Garden, the Cathedral Guadalupe, Opera House, Perot Museum of Nature and Science, and more.
+Some of the major attractions in the district include the Dallas Museum of Art, Nasher Sculpture Center, the Cathedral Guadalupe, Opera House, Perot Museum of Nature and Science, and more.